Greater-London-Authority/ldn-viz-tools/llm-docs/migration-spacing-mapping.md

 For each spacing utility, decide which kind of spacing it is:

 - **Rhythm** — the gap between **vertically** stacked repeated peers (field after field, card after card, row after row) or between coupled content blocks (heading↔body, figure↔caption).
 Open-ended sequences. → **flow** (context class + let the coupling rules place it).
 - **Construction** — the fixed internal geometry that assembles a single component: padding, control/icon gaps, the offset between the named parts of one widget (this label / this input / this helper).
-Closed, designed set. → **spacing token** (`primitive.spacing.*`; component-internal carve-out permits primitives).
+Closed, designed set. → **spacing token** (`--spacing-{n}` public alias; never `--primitive-spacing-*` directly — the internal-primitive carve-out is retired, see below).

 **Axis rule (decides most edge cases):** flow is a **vertical** mechanism only — it applies `margin-top` down a stack. **Horizontal** peer gaps have no flow equivalent, so they are **always construction**, even when they're gaps between repeated peers that would otherwise read as rhythm (e.g. `space-x-*` between horizontal nav items, a horizontal flex/grid `gap`).
 Only vertical stacking is eligible for flow.
 So: repeated-peer gap **+ vertical** → flow; repeated-peer gap **+ horizontal** → construction.